 These are the industry-specific CFATS resources for facilities that possess or plan to possess chemicals that may need to be reported to DHS.

 DHS Prize Competition 16-01

-Any facility that possesses or plans to possess any of the chemicals of interest (COI) regulated under Chemical Facility Anti-Terrorism Standards (CFATS) at or above a specified quantity or concentration must report their holdings to DHS.
+Any facility that possesses or plans to possess any of the chemicals of interest (COI) regulated under the Chemical Facility Anti-Terrorism Standards (CFATS) at or above a specified quantity or concentration must report their holdings to CISA.